sandeepkumar8713/javaapps/22_design_notes/24_code_reviews.md

      Scripting (XSS), encrypting the sensitive data (passwords, credit card information etc.)
 **f) Performance**
     1. Use a data type that best suits the needs such as StringBuilder, generic collection classes.
-    2. Lazy loading, asynchronous and parallel processing.
+    2. **Lazy loading, asynchronous and parallel processing**.
     3. Caching and session/application data.
 **g) Scalability** – Consider if it supports a large user base/data?
 Can this be deployed into web farms?
 **h) Usability** – Put yourself in the shoes of a end-user and ascertain, if the user interface/API is easy to understand and use.
      If you are not convinced with the user interface design, then start discussing your ideas with the business analyst.

 ## 5. Object-Oriented Analysis and Design (OOAD) Principles(SOLID)**